 This is where you can get really creative and innovative.
 These are how you turn something that won’t work into wildly profitable.
 They’re designed to solve a problem in an elegant manner, opening up the market.

 Singer – Franchising and installment plans

-So they invented the first-ever instalment plan.
-Now everyone could have a sewing machine and pay for it in instalments.
+So they invented the first-ever installment plan.
+Now everyone could have a sewing machine and pay for it in installments.
 But now, how to sell more?

 Yup, franchising.
 Find business people who were interested in owning the rights to sell Singer’s sewing machines in defined geographical areas and charge them an up-front licensing fee for the right to sell the machines (with the requirement to teach them how to use them in the first place).
 Licensing fees enabled them to fund more manufacturing.

 Learnings: Combine startup business models for a one-two knock out punch.
 Understand that making someone a livelihood by being an independent business owner is a business model.
 If customers can’t afford your product, what can you do to enable them too?

 Tupperware – Direct selling / buying clubs

 Tupperware gets its name from its inventor Earl Silas Tupper.
 Whilst the fantastic plastic was innovative, it’s the distribution which is so incredible.
 Brownie Wise invented Tupperware parties.

 Learnings: Social is powerful.
 Distribution can be fundamental to your business model.

 Subscription models have been around for a long time.
 Charles Dickens sold his novels as a subscription.
 If you consider member dues paid annually or monthly a “subscription” they’ve been around at least since the middle ages.
 We’ve seen countless flavors of subscription, from newspaper & magazine subscription, gym memberships, premium cable channels, to the “book of the month” clubs popularized after WWII in Europe.